-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.) Filed by the Registrant Filed by a Party other than the Registrant Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 ORTHOPEDIATRICS CORP.
-(Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement if other than Registrant) Payment of Filing Fee (Check the appropriate box): No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-1) Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: 4) Date Filed:
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No)

+Filed by the Registrant x

+Filed by a Party other than the Registrant

+Check the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Or nly (as permitted by Rule 14a-6(e)(2))

+х Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material under §240.14a-12

 ORTHOPEDIATRICS CORP.
+(Name of Registrant as Specified in Its Charter)

+(1) Name of Person(s) Filing Proxy Statement if other than Registrant)

+Paym ent of Filing Fee (Check the appropriate box) :

+Х No fee required.

+Fee paid previously with preliminary mater ials.

+Fee computed on table in exhibit required b y Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 2, 2021
+ORTHOPEDIATRICS CORP.
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 1, 2022

-We are pleased to notify you that we will hold the 2021 annual meeting of our stockholders on June 2, 2021, at 11:00 a.m., Eastern Time, at 2850 Frontier Drive, Warsaw, Indiana 46582 for the following purposes:
+We are pleased to notify you that we will hold the 2022 annual meeting of our stockholders on June 1, 2022, at 11:30 a.m., Eastern Time, at The St. Louis Club, Market Room (15th Floor), Pierre Laclede Center, 7701 Forsyth Blvd., St. Louis, Missouri 63105 for the following purposes:

-- 1. To elect three (3) directors, each to serve until the 2024 annual meeting of our stockholders; - 2.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021; and - 3.
+- 1. To elect four (4) directors, each to serve until the 2025 annual meeting of our stockholders; - 2.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022; - 3.
 To transact such other business as may properly come before the meeting or any adjournments and postponements thereof.

-Our Board of Directors has established the close of business on April 13, 2021 as the "record date" for this annual meeting.
+Our Board of Directors has established the close of business on April 11, 2022 as the "record date" for this annual meeting.
 This means that you are entitled to vote at this meeting (in person or by legally-appointed proxy) if our stock records show that you owned our Common Shares at that time.

 Under Securities and Exchange Commission rules that allow companies to furnish proxy materials to stockholders over the Internet, we have elected to deliver our proxy materials to all of our stockholders over the Internet.
 This delivery process allows us to provide stockholders with the information they need, while at the same time conserving natural resources and lowering the cost of delivery.
-On or about April 23, 2021, we will commence sending to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for our 2021 annual meeting of stockholders and our 2020 annual report to stockholders.
+On or about April 22, 2022, we will commence sending to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for our 2022 annual meeting of stockholders and our 2021 annual report to stockholders.
 The Notice also provides instructions on how to vote online and includes instructions on how to receive a paper copy of the proxy materials by mail.